szymon6927/szymonmiks.pl/blog/content/post/08-how-i-start-new-python-project/index.md

 ## Complete example

-The complete example you can find it on my GitHub :rocket:
+You can find the complete example on my GitHub :rocket:

 https://github.com/szymon6927/szymonmiks.pl/tree/master/blog/examples/exmaple-project

 ## Summary

-I hope it was useful to you, and after reading this article you adopt some concepts for your project.
+I hope it was useful to you, and I hope that after reading this article you adopt some concepts for your project.

 If you have a different opinion, please let me know.
 I would like to know what you think about it.